yogesh-studypad/cocos-docs/manual/framework/html5/v2/resolution-policy-design/en.md

 >
 	cc.EGLView.getInstance().setResolutionPolicy(cc.RESOLUTION_POLICY.NO_BORDER);

-Pretty different with Cocos2d-x, html5 version runs in browser, so except game window you may have other content to show along with the canvas.
+Pretty different with Cocos2d-x, web engine runs in browser, so except game window you may have other content to show along with the canvas.
 Or you may need to apply styles on your canvas and don't expect it to take all the space on screen.
 So our resolution policy adapt to the canvas's outer container by default.
 If you want to adapt to the browser window, you need to put your game canvas directly in body:

 >
 	<body>